Classification of the Japonic languages

 The classification of the Japonic languages and their external relations is unclear.
 Linguists traditionally consider the Japonic languages to belong to an independent family; indeed, until the classification of Ryukyuan and eventually Hachijō as separate languages within a Japonic family rather than as dialects of Japanese, Japanese was considered a language isolate.

-Among more distant connections, the possibility of a genetic relationship to languages like Austronesian and or Kra–Dai, are discussed.
+Among more distant connections, the possibility of a genetic relationship to language families like Austronesian or Kra–Dai is discussed.
 A relation between Japonic and Koreanic is also considered plausible by some linguists, while others reject this idea.
 Independent of the question of a Japonic–Koreanic connection, both the Japonic and Koreanic languages are sometimes included in the now largely discredited Altaic family.

 Primary language family

 The currently most supported view is that the Japonic languages are their own primary language family, consisting of Japanese and the Ryukyuan languages.
 The Hachijō language is sometimes classified as a third branch of the Japonic language family, but it is otherwise seen to be a very divergent dialect of Eastern Japanese.

 It has been suggested that the linguistic homeland of Japonic may be located somewhere in southern, south-eastern, or eastern China prior to a hypothetical migration of proto-Japanese to the Korean Peninsula and the Japanese archipelago.
 Miyamoto suggests a homeland further north, around modern day Liaoning.
 Koreanic speakers, then established in Manchuria, expanded southward to the Korean peninsula, displacing Japonic speakers that had been living there and causing the Yayoi migrations into Japan.

 It is believed that rice farming spread to Japan from the Yangtze River Delta to the Shandong peninsula, then to the Liaodong peninsula, and finally to the Korean peninsula, from where it was directly introduced to the Japanese archipelago.
 One hypothesis proposes that Japonic originated in Shandong and was transmitted to Japan by migrating rice farmers following this route, crossing the Bohai sea to Liaodong.

 Vovin suggests that Japonic languages were spoken in parts of Korea, especially southern Korea, and were then replaced and assimilated by proto-Korean speakers.
 Similarly, Whitman (2012) suggests that Japonic is not related to Korean but that Japonic was present on the Korean peninsula during the Mumun pottery period (Yayoi people).
 According to him, Japonic arrived in the Korean peninsula around 1500 BC and was brought to the Japanese archipelago by the Yayoi at around 950 BC.
 In this scenario, the language family associated with both Mumun and Yayoi culture is Japonic.
 Koreanic arrived later from Manchuria to the Korean peninsula at around 300 BC and coexisted with the descendants of the Japonic Mumun cultivators (or assimilated them).
 Both had influence on each other and a later founder effect diminished the internal variety of both language families.